Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Results

-We next compare in Fig. \ref{fig:cosmo_wCDM_2pcf} the constraints on the four $w$CDM parameters inferred from our 2PCF measurement (in grey), to the T18 $w$CDM results (in red).
+We next compare in Fig. \ref{fig:cosmo_wCDM_2pcf} the constraints on the four $w$CDM parameters inferred from our 2PCFs measurement (in grey), to the T18 $w$CDM results (in red).
 As explained previously, there are multiple difference between these two pipelines, which we can dissect here.
 We show (in blue) an intermediate pipeline, labelled the DIR-$w$CDM, which uses the T18 parameter sampling and prior ranges, but assume the DIR $n(z)$, and uses our measurement on the tiled data and our simulation-based covariance matrix.
 Table \ref{table:pipelines} summarises the differences between these pipelines.
 By construction, differences between the blue and the grey contours are caused exclusively by the likelihood sampling strategy: the former uses the T18 priors and samples $A_{\rm s}$ over a flat prior, whereas the latter uses those listed in Table \ref{table:priors} and samples $\sigma_8$.
 In contrast, red and blue curves share the signal modelling as well as the parameter sampling, but differ in the $n(z)$ (which shifts down the best $S_8$ and $\Omega_{\rm m}$ values, clearly visible in Fig. \ref{fig:cosmo_wCDM_2pcf}), and in the covariance matrix (which weights slightly differently the various elements of the compressed statistics and therefore affects the size and shape of the contours).

-In our fiducial analysis the MCMC sampler hits the priors on $h$ and $w_0$, which are limited by the range of values probed by our {\it Cosmology training set}.
+In our fiducial analysis the likelihood sampler hits the priors on $h$ and $w_0$, which are limited by the range of values probed by our {\it Cosmology training set}.
 We note, however, that this should have no impact on our analysis due to the low sensitivity of lensing to these particular parameters, and that we marginalise over these anyway.
-Consequently, we are unable to report constraints on $h$ and $w_0$ in our 2PCF pipeline with the current data.
+Consequently, we are unable to report constraints on $h$ and $w_0$ in our 2PCFs pipeline with the current data\footnote{We expect this to change with the upcoming Stage-IV lensing surveys, as \citet{Martinet20} has shown that peak statistics could provide a 6\% constraint on $\Omega_{\rm m}$ and a 13\% constraint on $w_0$ from 100 deg$^2$ of {\it Euclid}-like mocks built from the same SLICS and cosmo-SLICS suites. }.
 The best-fit parameters are reported in Table \ref{table:cosmo_pipeline_test}, notably: